J&K: Toll in ambush on Army vehicles rises to four as another soldier dies, two injured

 However, according to data presented in Parliament by the Ministry of Home Affairs earlier this month, terror incidents in Jammu and Kashmir declined to a six-year low in 2023.

-In a written reply to a series of questions, Minister of State for Home Affairs Nityanand Rai said that there were 42 “terrorist initiated incidents” in Jammu and Kashmir till November 15 this year.
+In a written reply to a series of questions, Minister of State for Home Affairs Nityanand Rai said that there were 42 “terrorist initiated incidents” in Jammu and Kashmir till November 15.
 Last year, 125 such incidents were recorded in the region, 129 were recorded in 2021, 126 in 2020, 153 in 2019 and 228 in 2018.